MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition-within-a-changeset.md

 This workflow sample demonstrates how to retrieve a filter's definition within a changeset.

 A changeset maintains an indivisible group of creations or modifications on modeling objects.
-If you plan to use the response of GET /api/model/filters/:FilterId to create a new filter or update the filter's definition, it is recommended to associate all requests to one changeset.
+If you plan to use the response of `GET /api/model/filters/{filterId}` to create a new filter or update the filter's definition, it is recommended to associate all requests to one changeset.

 1. [Create a changeset.](#create-a-changeset)
 1. [Get the filter's definition within a changeset.](#get-a-filter-definition-within-a-changeset)